 Founded by singer, broadcaster and impresario Ruby Mercer and Music Director Lloyd Bradshaw, the company was designed to offer young people top quality instruction in operatic and choral singing, stagecraft and drama.
 This training, paired with numerous and varied annual performance opportunities, places the CCOC in a central position in the Canadian opera scene.

 The CCOC remains the only permanent children’s opera company in Canada that commissions and produces opera for children on a regular basis.
-The company has commissioned no less than 12 major operatic works by Canadian and International composers and librettists such as Gian Carlo Menotti (Chip and His Dog, 1979), Derek Holman & Robertson Davies (Dr. Canon’s Cure, 1982), Harry Somers & Tim Wynne Jones (A Midwinter Night’s Dream, 1988), John Greer and Jeremy James Taylor (The Snow Queen, 1993), Dean Burry (The Hobbit, 2004), and Errol Gay & Michael Patrick Albano (A Dickens of a Christmas, 2005).
-Recent major opera commissions include The Secret World of Og (2010) by Dean Burry, Laura’s Cow: The Legend of Laura Secord (2012) by Errol Gay & Michael Patrick Albano, East o' the Sun and West o' the Moon (2014) by Norbert Palej & CCOC alumna K.T.
-Bryski, and Alice in Wonderland (2015) by Gay & Albano.
+The company has commissioned no less than 15 major operatic works by Canadian and International composers and librettists such as Gian Carlo Menotti (Chip and His Dog, 1979), Derek Holman & Robertson Davies (Dr. Canon’s Cure, 1982), Harry Somers & Tim Wynne Jones (A Midwinter Night’s Dream, 1988), John Greer and Jeremy James Taylor (The Snow Queen, 1993), Dean Burry (The Hobbit, 2004), and Errol Gay & Michael Patrick Albano (A Dickens of a Christmas, 2005).
+Recent major opera commissions include Alice in Wonderland (2015) by Errol Gay & Michael Patrick Albano, The Monkiest King (2018), by Alice Ho and Marjorie Chan.
 Children are involved every year in a production with high-profile professional directors, designers, singers and coaches drawn from the Canadian and international opera community.

 In 2009, OPERAtion KIDS, the CCOC’s outreach arm, was formally created and has since expanded to include after-school and in-school programs, along with educator training.
 The CCOC also maintains a bursary program, which allows equal access to its core program for talented individuals.